proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 ### Windows
 Here, the native Windows version of [GCC](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) - called [MinGW](https://en.wikipedia.org/wiki/MinGW) - will be installed.

 There are quite a few methods to achieve this.
-We will be looking into two of them - one being the widely popular; using MinGW installer directly from its website - other bieng the simplest; using [Chocolatey package manager](https://chocolatey.org/).
+We will be looking into two of them - one being the most widely popular; using the MinGW installer directly from its website - other being the simplest; using [Chocolatey package manager](https://chocolatey.org/).

 Jump to the relevant method using the links below:
 - [Using MinGW Installer](#using-mingw-installer)